What is Project Portfolio Management (PPM)?

-- It takes personal bias out of project planning, so there are no “pet” projects.
+- It takes the personal bias out of project planning, so there are no “pet” projects

-- It helps the project management office or portfolio manager turn down projects that they are not aligned with business priorities.
+- It helps the project management office or portfolio manager turn down projects that are not aligned with business priorities

-- It emphasizes the importance of focusing on the long-term, big picture.
+- It emphasizes the importance of focusing on the long-term, big picture view

 The five steps of project portfolio management